scope3data/methodology/docs/lifecycle.md

 ## Life Cycle Assessment of an Advertisement

 To "manufacture" an ad impression, our raw materials are media (content), creative (the ad itself), and human attention (via ears and/or eyes).
 Different channels will have different combinations of these ingredients.
 For instance, a billboard often doesn't have content, just the ad.
+However, a billboard will have a disposal component when the vinyl is removed or recycled.

 The life cycle of an ad has five major components:

 1. Producing the creative
 2. Producing the content
 3. Selecting which ad to display
-4. Consumption of the media and creative
+4. Consumption of the media and creative, including disposal
 5. Consumer behavior after consuming the ad

 ![Lifecycle of an ad](images/lca_ad.png)